stemax/JComponentCreator/README.md

 ==============
 Current class generates the work-piece of component for Joomla! developers.

+>The result is ZIP-archive(J!install) of the component work-piece for further developing.
+Greatly accelerates the process of developing a component for the latest version Joomla!
+CMS.

 **(Allow J! versions 1.6.x, 2.5.x, 3.x )**

 #[Version 1.0.0 include:]